leandroberetta/mimik/README.md

 # Mimik

-Simulates being a service (or many) in a mesh.
+Simulate being a service (or many) in a mesh.

 Helpful to test Istio features like traffic routing, tracing, security and more.

 ## Usage

-Mimik can be instanced many times to create a mesh, each instance needs some configuration to work and to communicate with other instances.
+Mimik can be instanced many times to create a mesh, each instance needs some configuration to listen for connections and to communicate with other instances.

-The easiest way to deploy an instance is with a Helm chart, but before, a ConfigMap with the endpoints configuration needs to be created in the same namespace where the Mimik instance will be deployed:
+The easiest way to deploy an instance is with a Helm chart, but before, a ConfigMap with the endpoints configuration needs to be created in the same namespace where the Mimik instance will be deployed.

+The following is a basic example:

 ```bash
 echo '[